AkshayJ0shi/steam_anomaly_detection_capstone/src/README.md

 ## [Anomaly Pipeline](anomaly_pipeline.py):
 ### The most recent update includes a complete pipeline from data gathering to results:
 #### Database update:
-  * First I gather a list of all the items that do not have fully up-to-date data.
+  * First I gather a list of all the items that do not have data points from 32 days ago.
     * (Data for the past 31 days is hourly and my data needs to be daily, so I cannot use those data points.)
   * I request from Steam the data for each of those items and update the database with the data between the most recent data I have and the data from 32 days ago.
+These are all strings so I strip and convert them to the proper types.
   * Since I check which items need updating before requesting any data, I can stop the script at any point without worrying about wasting time making redundant requests when I restart it.

-_This step takes around 2 hours, and the only way I can think to speed it up is to make more accounts and make requests in parallel_
+_This step takes around 2 hours, and the only way I can think to speed it up is to make multiple Steam accounts and make requests in parallel._

 **Optimization attempts**:
   * Reduced number of queries to the largest table